Medical help in Northern Greece

 The Team

-Our team is composed of one field coordinator and one medical coordinator, our dedicated medical volunteers (usually 2 doctors and 1 nurse) and our essential local translators, in order to provide the best care for our patients.
+Our team is composed of 3 coordinators (field/admin, medical and a combined position with volunteer coordination + health education), our dedicated medical volunteers (usually 2 doctors and 1 nurse) and our essential local translators, in order to provide the best care for our patients.

 Interested in being a part of our team?
 Check out volunteer page!